marumamulas/waf-policy-review-automation/README.md

 Designed for F5 BIG-IP ASM WAF environments.
 Requires application profile configuration exported in JSON format from F5 BIG-IP.

+## A Note on Development Philosophy

+This tool was built by a security governance professional, not a software developer.
+I taught myself Python specifically to solve this operational problem — studying TCM Security's Python fundamentals and intermediate courses before writing a single line of production code.

+AI-assisted pair programming was used to optimize PDF layout rendering logic.
+The security domain knowledge, compliance logic, F5 BIG-IP ASM JSON schema understanding, and audit framework design are entirely my own.

+This reflects a core belief: security professionals who can automate their own governance processes are more effective than those who cannot.
+The 93% reduction in audit cycle time validates that belief.

 ## Disclaimer
 This tool is intended for authorized security review purposes only.
 Ensure you have appropriate authorization before reviewing WAF configurations.